-CT Environmental Headlines is more than a blog, or website, or daily e-mail.
+CT Environmental Headlines (on indefinite hiatus) is more than a multiple-award-winning blog, or website, or daily e-mail.
 It is a community of individuals and organizations who share an interest in and a commitment to the conservation and preservation of Connecticut’s environment.

-Founded in December of 2007, CT Environmental Headlines — the No.1 environmental news blog in Connecticut — has posted nearly 20,000 environmental news stories, updated the site everyday, and sent nearly 2,000 e-mail updates to all of subscribers, Facebook friends, Twitter followers for a total of … well, I’m not even going to try to figure that one out.
+Founded in December of 2007, CT Environmental Headlines — the No.1 environmental news blog in Connecticut — has posted more than 20,000 environmental news stories, updated the site everyday, and sent thousands of e-mail updates to thousands of subscribers, Facebook friends, and Twitter followers.

 Do you care about Connecticut’s environment?
 Do you work to protect and preserve our natural resources?
 Then you might be interested in CT Environmental Headlines.